Our approach to building

 Alongside this, demand for housing, particularly in our main centres, is outpacing supply.

 We are leading the biggest state housing build programme in decades to help address this shortage.
-This will see around 1,000 new state homes a year delivered in towns and cities throughout New Zealand.
+We have delivered 1,000's of homes and will see 1,000's more new state homes delivered in towns and cities throughout New Zealand.

 These new homes will make better use of land and reflect the needs of our tenants and their families.
 Our homes will be built to meet modern standards, be fully insulated with double glazing and provide comfortable, modern spaces for our tenants.